-13.1 Tax evasion
+13.1 What is the nature of tax evasion?

-Escape and evasion from taxes is a phenomenon as old as are taxes themselves.
+Escape from taxation and tax evasion is a phenomenon as old as are taxes themselves.
 A reduction in public revenues which serve national and local needs is related to both those things.
 The use of offshore centers by businessman is connected with them.

-Escape from taxes is the reducing tax liability to the level, at which the tax is the lowest.
+Escape from taxes is the fictitious reducing tax liabilities to the level, at which the taxation is the lowest.
 Here we see the adaptation of a particular situation to one, which is more favorable to the taxpayer.
-You can also create an artificial situation with taxes by distributing arable land between family members of the owner.
+You can also create a fictitious situation with taxes by fictitious distributing arable land between family members of the owner.
 It is possible to reduce the amount of industrial activity or change the location of production legally.

 A large number of lawyers believe that any transactions conducted through offshore centers are illegal.
 Their opponents have the other point of view.
-They think that it is appropriate to use tax laws to reduce the tax burden referring to the services of offshore centers but without putting themselves at risk of administrative or legal liability for any breach of the law.
+They think that it is appropriate to use tax laws to reduce the tax burden referring to the services of offshore centers but without putting themselves at risk of administrative or legal responsibility for any abuse of the law.
 These lawyers do not see anything wrong in using offshore centers in order to minimize or evade taxes.

 It is important for a taxpayer to know whether the operation, performed by him, is legitimate or not.
-The problem of the distinction between "tax evasion" and "tax escape" is a matter of third importance.
+The problem of the distinction between "tax evasion" and "tax escape" is a matter of third importance for him.